seanox/aspect-js/README.md

 CR: Composite Mount: Revision of the object/model binding
 CR: Composite Scan: Omission of the intermediate step between render and mount
 CR: Composite Mount Validation: Change to two-phase validation (HTML5 + model-based validation)
-CR: Composite Mount Validation: Has a direct effect on the synchronization, action, and default action of the browser - all require valid validation
+CR: Composite Mount Validation: Has a direct effect on synchronization, action and default action of the browser
 CR: Composite Mount Synchronization: Optimization
 CR: Composite Mount Action: The return value false can cancel the default action of the browser